You have about a 1 in 20 chance of becoming an identity theft victim; it's among the fastest growing US crimes.

-- Order and review credit reports – AnnualCreditReport.com is the only place to get your credit reports free once every 12 months.
-When reviewing your credit report, ensure all of your information is updated and promptly remove any outdated data.
+AnnualCreditReport.com is the only place to get your credit reports free, once every 12 months.
+When reviewing your credit report, ensure that all of your information is updated.

-- Stay Vigilant of Scams: If it sounds too good to be true, it probably is.
-It is safer to use credit cards for major or online purchases.
-(Assuming you pay them off every month).
-Why: Credit cards have strong consumer protections in place.
-Credit cards have fraud investigation departments that act as a middle man on your behalf.
-No money will be automatically debited from your financial accounts giving you a higher chance of protecting your funds.
+It is generally safer to use credit cards for major or online purchases as they often have strong consumer protections in place.
+They have fraud investigation departments that act as a liaison on your behalf.
+No money can be automatically debited from your accounts, giving you a higher chance of protecting your funds.